JohnGrime/OpenCVStarterKit/README.md

 	|-- opencv_contrib-4.1.1/
 	|   |-- ... etc ...

-The build script adds a few environment variables to the shell profile file you specified (default: `~/.bash_profile`), and so if you want to try the example programs immediately after install you can either `source ~/.bash_profile` or open a new Terminal window (as the newly opened shell will automatically parse `~/.bash_profile`).
+The build script adds a few environment variables to the specified shell profile (default: `~/.bash_profile`), and so to try the example programs immediately you can either `source ~/.bash_profile` or open a new Terminal window (as the newly opened shell will automatically parse `~/.bash_profile`).

 ## Example programs

-Included in this repository are two example programs (with essentially identical functionality) written in C++ and Python.
+Included in this repository are two example programs (C++ and Python) with essentially identical functionality.

 The programs:

 1. Read an image file of interest, and then ...
 2. Attempt to identify that image in either another image file or in a live video stream from the user's webcam.